dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 If you edit any of your source files that get built by webpack, the result will automatically be pushed into the browser.
 As for what the browser does with these updates - that's a matter of how you configure it - see below.

+**Note for TypeScript + Visual Studio users**

+If you want HMR to work correctly with TypeScript, and you use Visual Studio on Windows as an IDE (but not VS Code), then you will need to make a further configuration change.
+In your `.csproj` file, in one of the `<PropertyGroup>` elements, add this:

+    <TypeScriptCompileBlocked>true</TypeScriptCompileBlocked>

+This is necessary because otherwise, Visual Studio will try to auto-compile TypeScript files as you save changes to them.
+That default auto-compilation behavior is unhelpful in projects where you have a proper build system (e.g., Webpack), because VS doesn't know about your build system and would emit `.js` files in the wrong locations, which would in turn cause problems with your real build or deployment mechanisms.

 #### Enabling hot replacement for React components

 Webpack has built-in support for updating React components in place.
 To enable this, amend your `UseWebpackDevMiddleware` call further as follows: